-- Know the problem, the customer, and the consumer - Identify and assess alternatives so as to converge on a solution - Maintain the integrity of the system
+- Know the problem, the customer, and the consumer - · Identify and assess alternatives to converge on a solution - Maintain the integrity of the system

-Hitchins defines a set of SE principles which include principles of holism and synthesis as discussed above, as well as principles describing how systems problems should be resolved that are of particular relevance to a Systems Approach Applied to Engineered Systems (Hitchins 2009).
+Hitchins defines a set of SE principles which include principles of holism and synthesis as discussed above, as well as principles describing how systems problems that are of particular relevance to a Systems Approach Applied to Engineered Systems should be resolved (Hitchins 2009).

 Ackoff, R. 1979.
-"The Future of Operational Research is Past."
-Journal of the Operational Research Society.
-30(2): 93-104, Pergamon Press.
+"The future of operational research is past," Journal of the Operational Research Society, vol. 30, no. 2, pp. 93-104, Pergamon Press.

 Ashby, W.R.
 1956.
-"Requisite variety and its implications for the control of complex systems."
-Cybernetica.
-1(2):1-17.
+"Requisite variety and its implications for the control of complex systems," Cybernetica, vol. 1, no. 2, pp. 1-17.

 Bertalanffy, L. von.
 1968.
 General System Theory: Foundations, Development, Applications.
 Revised ed.
-New York, NY: Braziller.
+New York, NY, USA: Braziller.

 Bertalanffy, L. von.
 1975.
 Perspectives on General System Theory.
 E. Taschdjian, ed.
-New York: George Braziller.
+New York, NY, USA: George Braziller.

 Boardman, J. and B. Sauser.
 2008.
 Systems Thinking: Coping with 21st Century Problems.
-Boca Raton, FL: Taylor & Francis.
+Boca Raton, FL, USA: Taylor & Francis.

 Cybernetics (Web Dictionary of Cybernetics and Systems).
 2012.
 "Principle of Parsimony or Principle of Simplicity."
-Accessed December 3 2014 at Web Dictionary of Cybernetics and Systems http://pespmc1.vub.ac.be/ASC/PRINCI_SIMPL.html
+Available at: Web Dictionary of Cybernetics and Systems http://pespmc1.vub.ac.be/ASC/PRINCI_SIMPL.html.Accessed December 3, 2014.